 Dr. Tina Hebert Deshotels (Dez-ah-tel) received her B.A. in sociology from what is now the University of Louisiana at Lafayette in 1996; her M.A. in sociology from Middle Tennessee State University in 1998, and her Ph.D. in sociology from Florida State University in 2004.
 She has taught at a variety of colleges and universities from large, state universities to small, private, liberal arts colleges.

 Dr. Deshotel's areas of interest are broad, but generally fall under the umbrella of Theory, Gender and Deviance.
-She is working on several projects that demonstrate the importance of theorizing explanations of behavior using micro, meso and macro levels of analysis.
-One research project builds on her previous work in the area of sex work by examining power in exotic dancing at the micro, meso and macro levels of analysis.
-Dr. Deshotels is also examining the usefulness of including micro, meso and macro theoretical explanations to the topic of gender/race/class differences in what people do with their hair.
+Her research centers on demonstrating the importance of theorizing explanations of behavior using micro, meso and macro levels of analysis.
+For example, one research project builds on her previous work in the area of sex work by examining power in exotic dancing at the micro, meso and macro levels of analysis.

 Classes taught include Introduction to Sociology, Sociological Theory, Social Psychology, Criminology, Drugs and Society, Sociology of Sexualities, Theories of Gender, Gender and Society, Family Problems and Social Change, as well as Juvenile Delinquency.